Transforming transportation in Colorado

 Learn more about the East Rail Line

-Connecting Denver and Wheat Ridge
+The G line, connecting Denver and Wheat Ridge

 This 11.2-mile electric commuter rail line will connect Union Station to Wheat Ridge, passing through northwest Denver, Adams County and Arvada.
 This line is funded by the Eagle P3 project.